inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 An ounce of mother is worth a ton of priest.
 		-- Spanish proverb
 interest, n.:
-	What borrowers pay, lenders receive, stockholders own, and burned out employees must feign.
+	What borrowers pay, lenrs receive, stockholrs own, and burned out employees must feign.
 It is difficult to legislate morality in the absence of moral legislators.
-Feeling amorous, she looked under the sheets and cried, "Oh, no, it's Microsoft!"
+Feeling amorous, she looked unr the sheets and cried, "Oh, no, it's Microsoft!"
 There's no such thing as a free lunch.
 		-- Milton Friendman